RoboPhred/autoccultist/readme.md

 The `Mechanical Heart` checkbox acts as the master switch for this mod.
 Nothing will happen without this checkbox checked.
 A `Step heart` button is also available.
 This makes the mod perform exactly one action then stop.
 Useful for debugging.

 The `Task Driver` checkbox enables reading the main `brain.yml` file and running all tasks.
-This is intended for full game play automation, you can ignore it if you just want the mod to automate a few tasks and not play the game for you.
+This is intended for full game play automation, you can ignore it if you just want the mod to automate a few tasks.

 The `Toggle goals list` button opens up a new window containing the goals panel.
 This is where you will be able to start the mod performing specific tasks.

 ### The goals panel

-This is where you can turn on or off individual automatons (called "goals") for the mod, and is particularly useful for people who just want to automate one or two tasks without having the mod take over the game entirely.
+This is where you can turn on or off individual automations (called "goals") for the mod, and is particularly useful for people who just want to automate one or two tasks without having the mod take over the game entirely.

 The top of the window shows your active goals.
 Click `Cancel` on these goals to cancel them.
 Depending on how you set up the goal, the goal may run forever, or may run until it has completed its designated task.